Quantum holonomic link invariants derived from stated skein algebras: Introduction

 \section{Introduction}

 \paragraph{\textbf{Background}}

-Jones discovery of a new polynomial links invariant \cite{Jones85} and its interpretation by Witten in the context of Topological Quantum Field Theory \cite{Wi2}, initiated fruitful interactions between Von Neumann algebras, quantum groups and low dimensional topology.
-Though initially stated in the context of sub-factors, the construction of Jones polynomials were soon reformulated in the context of small representations of the quantum group $U_q\mathfrak{sl}_2$ \cite{Turaev_YB}.
+Jones discovery of a new polynomial link invariant \cite{Jones85} and its interpretation by Witten in the context of Topological Quantum Field Theory \cite{Wi2}, initiated fruitful interactions between Von Neumann algebras, quantum groups and low dimensional topology.
+Though initially stated in the context of sub-factors, the construction of Jones polynomials was soon reformulated in the context of small representations of the quantum group $U_q\mathfrak{sl}_2$ \cite{Turaev_YB}.
 Drinfel'd $R$-matrix \cite{DrinfeldqRMatrix} permits to associate to any small representation a solution of the Yang-Baxter equation which, in turn, induces representations of the braid groups.
 Using an appropriate trace, these representations induce invariants of framed links (see \cite{OhtsukiBook, ChariPressley, Kassel} for surveys).
-In \cite{GeerPatureauTuraev_Trace, GeerPatureau_LinksInv, CGPInvariants}, Costantino, Geer, Patureau-Mirand and Turaev generalized this construction by defining framed links invariants from some non-small, projective indecomposable highest and lowest modules of $U_q\mathfrak{sl}_2$ by modifying the trace and introducing a refined version of $U_q\mathfrak{sl}_2$, namely the unrolled quantum group.
-These invariants are related to the Akutsu-Deguchi-Ohtsuki invariants of \cite{ADO_inv}.
-Concerning the family of $U_q\mathfrak{sl}_2$- indecomposable modules which are not highest and lowest weight, namely the cyclic and semi-cyclic modules, an approach to define links invariants was started by Kashaev and Reshetikhin in \cite{KashaevReshetikhin04,KashaevReshetikhin05} and continued in \cite{GeerPatureau_GLinks} using semi-cyclic modules and further developed in \cite{BGPR_Biquandle} to include cyclic modules as well.
+In \cite{GeerPatureauTuraev_Trace, GeerPatureau_LinksInv, CGPInvariants}, Costantino, Geer, Patureau-Mirand and Turaev generalized this construction by defining framed link invariants from some non-small, projective indecomposable highest and lowest modules of $U_q\mathfrak{sl}_2$ by modifying the trace and introducing a refined version of $U_q\mathfrak{sl}_2$, namely the unrolled quantum group.
+These invariants contain the Akutsu-Deguchi-Ohtsuki invariants of \cite{ADO_inv}.
+Concerning the family of $U_q\mathfrak{sl}_2$- indecomposable modules which are not highest and lowest weight, namely the cyclic and semi-cyclic modules, an approach to define link invariants was started by Kashaev and Reshetikhin in \cite{KashaevReshetikhin04,KashaevReshetikhin05} and continued in \cite{GeerPatureau_GLinks} using semi-cyclic modules and further developed in \cite{BGPR_Biquandle} to include cyclic modules as well.